Overview of Program Requirements

 During the first year of graduate training, students are expected to obtain experience in the critical evaluation of original research reports.
 The reprint exam serves to set a standard of competency in the critical evaluation of research articles and in oral expression, a standard which students are expected to attain early in their graduate career.
 In addition, it helps faculty to identify areas of weakness in this skill.

-ll students must pass a written qualifying examination to advance to candidacy for the Ph.D.
-The qualifying exam follow the format of a formal NIH-NRSA proposal and including three parts:
+All students must pass a written qualifying examination to advance to candidacy for their Ph.D.
+The qualifying exam follow the format of a formal NIH-NRSA proposal and includes three parts:

 - Written proposal

 - Oral presentation